Ancho Chorizo Chili

 Heat a large Dutch oven or soup pot over medium heat.
 Once hot, add in a tablespoon of olive oil along with the onion and a pinch of kosher salt.
 Saute for about 4 minutes or until the onion is just tender.
 Add the garlic and stir until fragrant, about 30 seconds.

-Add in the lean ground beef and chorizo.
-Use your wooden spatula to break up the meat into small crumbles and cook, stirring occasionally until no longer pink.
-Drain off all the fat in the bottom of the pan.
+Add the beef and chorizo.
+Use a wooden spoon to break up the meat into small crumbles and cook, stirring occasionally until no longer pink.

 Add the crushed tomatoes, tomato puree, beans, ancho chili powder, salt, cumin, Mexican oregano, sugar, and stock.
 Stir and bring to a gentle bubble, then reduce to low and simmer for 35-40 minutes.